Water Quality Monitoring

 City of Clarkesville awarded best drinking water.
 This water is served from the Soque River.

-Yes, We have a catch and release section at the Clarkesville Greenways where fishing is allowed.
+Yes, we have a catch-and-release section at the Soque Greenway where fishing is allowed.
 Additionally, you can trout fish with Soque River Outfitters.
 Sections around Pitts Park are less desirable for fish at this time.
 We are working on it at this time.
 We welcome you to volunteer or donate to the cause.